Shopping with an Autistic Child

 Change in routine

-Shopping is a deviation from the normal routine which can be difficult for an autistic child to handle.
+Shopping is a deviation from the normal routine which can be difficult for a child with autism to handle.
 They may become agitated or have a meltdown because of the change in schedule.

 Meltdowns

 Meltdowns are a common occurrence for autistic children.
-They may happen when an autistic child is overwhelmed, frustrated, or tired.
+They may happen when a child with autism is overwhelmed, frustrated, or tired.
 Meltdowns can look different for every child but may include crying, yelling, hitting, or self-injurious behaviors.

 Anxiety